mainrs/hackscript/readme.md

 > A tool for writing scripts in JS with sensible default frameworks.

 Inspired by [zx](https://github.com/google/zx), `hackscript` is a version that is specifically tailored towards me and my needs.
+An example script per API functionality has been added under the `tests` folder.

 ## Differences